jreyes001/CPSC4584-SecurityPortfolio/maplewood-labs/week01-onboarding.md

 ## My Analyst Role Takeaway

-[One to two sentences about what being a Tier 1 analyst means in practice, based on the onboarding brief.]
 Being a tier 1 analyst is being the eyes of the security operation center.
 This means the tier 1 analyst is the first layer of the investigation and is the one that documents and escalates any findings.
 ---